Sunday, May 31, 2009

 If one found notes of indebtedness, he should not return them neither to the creditor nor to the borrower.

-Furthermore, a loan creates a lien on the properties sold by the debtor after the loan has been made.
-Even if the debtor admits to the loan, it can't be return, because the creditor and the debtor may have colluded to defraud the buyers of these properties.
+Furthermore, a loan creates a lien on the properties the debtor sells after the loan has been made.
+Even if the debtor admits to the loan, it can't be returned because the creditor and the debtor may have colluded to defraud the buyers of these properties.

 Thursday, May 7, 2009

-If an owner of a purse declared it ownerless, and then threw it through someone's house, so that it entered one door and exited through another, does the houseowner acquire the purse with the "courtyard" acquisition? - This was left unanswered.
+If an owner of a purse declared it ownerless and then threw it through someone's house so that it entered one door and exited through another, does the homeowner acquire the purse with the "courtyard" acquisition? - This still needs to be answered.

-The find of one's dependent son or daughter, of one's Canaanite slave, male or female, and of one's wife - these belong to him, some from the Torah, and some by Rabbinical enactment.
-The find of one's independent son or daughter, of one's Hebrew servant or maidservant, and of one's wife whom he divorced, although he has not yet paid her Ketubah - these belong to them.
+The find of one's dependent son or daughter, of one's Canaanite slave, male or female, and of one's wife belong to him, some from the Torah, and some by Rabbinical enactment.
+The find of one's independent son or daughter, of one's Hebrew servant or maidservant, and of one's wife whom he divorced, although he has not yet paid her Ketubah, belong to them.

 Wednesday, May 6, 2009